 Basic Design For WordPress

-Once you're done building the site, you'll have a big, boring website with nothing on it except some default content and navigation?
-How do you turn this sucker in a money-making virtual ATM?
+Once you’re done building the site, you’ll have a big, boring website with nothing on it except some default content and navigation.
+Let’s look at some basic customization options you have.

 A “theme” is like the skin to your website.
 It’s the design element, which includes some functionality.
 Some themes will have some features, while others may not have those same features.
 For example, some themes have a customizable home page, while others do not, and they just show a list of your recent articles published.

-Don't assume that “better looking” websites perform better.
-Simple websites can make fantastic incomes because people are hungry for accurate and entertaining information online.
+Don’t assume that “better looking” websites perform better.
+Simple websites can make a fantastic income because they are easy to navigate and read.
+People are hungry for accurate and entertaining information online.
 Information is the key element here.

 There are more than ten thousand themes available at zero cost to all WordPress users.
 There are also a huge number of premium themes which cost money.
 Prices range from $5 to about $100 and are usually a one-time fee.